 Healthcare workers, those providing care to people with COVID-19, or staff handling COVID-19 samples or specimens who use personal protective equipment are also considered low-risk contacts.

-The steps taken in contact tracing, also called contact tracing workflow, are as follows:
+Different countries have applied contact tracing to different lengths.
+Typically, the steps taken in contact tracing, also called contact tracing workflow, are as follows:

-- A person tests positive for COVID-19.
+- A person tests positive for COVID-19

 - After testing positive, the person is interviewed remotely to identify who they have come into contact with